Discord-Custom-Covers/usrbg/README.md

 <p align="center"><img height="400" align="center" src="https://i.imgur.com/HaFW8J6.png"></p>

+# This repo is no longer being managed.
+Please see the forks for a more up-to-date fork of this repo.
+See [here](https://github.com/Strencher/BetterDiscordStuff/issues/198#issuecomment-1214546642) for more details.

 ## Request your own USRBG
 * Join this Discord Server > [Black Box](https://discord.gg/TeRQEPb), use a bot command in [#background-request](https://discord.com/channels/449175561529589761/645627516794699787/) and wait for approval.